loveencounterflow/moonriver/README.md

 * **[–]** does it make sense to implement Tees and Wyes?
 * **[–]** does it make sense to allow to build pipelines from topologically sorted transforms (using [`ltsort`](https://github.com/loveencounterflow/ltsort))
+* **[–]** review behavior with strings, readstreams, open files: may want to always step over lines instead of codepoints

 ## Is Done